glossary: Explore Elondrian Lore

 Bael: (see Realm Breaker) The greatest of all the ancient Realm-Breakers, the titan world-cleavers that broke three of the Realms, or worlds above Midgaard, the Realm of Men.
 They appear deceptively like dragons, but no dragon would call them kin.
 They are only ever burnished black in color; depending on the strike of light, their wings and scales flare like living embers.

 The Bael were the mightiest known species in the universe, with wingspans as large as eight hundred paces across.
 They were extremely cruel and spiteful.
-Their ability to mind-control led them to toy with elves and men tempted to try to ride them.
+Their ability to mind-control led them to toy with elves tempted to try to ride them.
 Emperor Baelaeryx, the greatest of them, trapped the minds of any would-be rider that approached him, torturing them for a number of days, before crushing them completely.

 One thousand years ago, Baelaeryx led the Realm-Breakers to begin the most epochal divine war in history, the Breaking of the Realms.
 They broke the veilings of Atallgaard, their home world, and destroyed all the lower Realms to Midgaard, causing the surviving elves, dwarves, and dragons to fall out of their home worlds and into the Realm of Men.
 Vaeritas, the Prince of Light, and his seraphs narrowly defeated Baelaeryx, who would become known as the Great Scourge, and exterminated the Bael race... or so it appeared.
 (See "The Breaking of the Realms.")